 - What is testing?

 - Definitions:

-- Let's get the language right.

 - What are the components of a test case?

 - Testing stages:

 - Unit, System (Integration and Exploratory), and Acceptance Testing

 - Test planning considerations

 Software Testing

 - An investigation into system quality.

 - Based on sequences of stimuli and observations.

 - Stimuli that the system must react to.

 - Observations of system reactions.

 - Verdicts on correctness.